maarten-pennings/mRPM/arduino/README.md

 In either case
  - Install the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
  - Add the ESP8266 compiler/libraries/examples.
-   First in "File > Preferences > Additional boards Manager URLs" add `http://arduino.esp8266.com/stable/package_esp8266com_index.json` (with a comma if there are others).
+   First in "File | Preferences | Additional boards Manager URLs" add `http://arduino.esp8266.com/stable/package_esp8266com_index.json` (with a comma if there are others).
-   Secondly select "Tools > Board > Boards Manager" to get the Boards Manager, find esp8266 and click Install.
+   Secondly select "Tools | Board | Boards Manager" to get the Boards Manager, find esp8266 and click Install.
- - Ensure that in Tools | Board, the "NodeMCU 1.0 (ESP-12E Module)" is selected.
+ - Ensure that in "Tools | Board", the "NodeMCU 1.0 (ESP-12E Module)" is selected.
- - Ensure that in Tools | Port, the COM port for the ESP is selected.
+ - Ensure that in "Tools | Port", the COM port for the ESP is selected.
  - Get the blink example to work (this requires the ESP8266 board to be connected to your PC with a micro USB cable).
  - Change the blink example a bit (e.g. make it blink faster) and save the (edited) blink project.